nikhilyarlagadda/LSRE-NIKHILYARLAGADDA/Seminars/seminarnotes.md

 [2]	S. Konrad and M. Gall, “Requirements Engineering in the Development of Large-Scale Systems.”
 [3]	G. Sabaliauskaite, A. Loconsole, and E. Engström, “Challenges in Aligning Requirements Engineering and Verification in a Large-Scale Industrial Context.”
 [4]	B. Regnell, R. B. Svensson, and K. Wnuk, “Can we beat the complexity of very large-scale requirements engineering?,” Lect.
 Notes Comput.
 Sci. (including Subser.
 Lect.
 Notes Artif.
 Intell.
 Lect.
 Notes Bioinformatics), vol. 5025 LNCS, pp. 123–128, 2008.
+<h5>Seminar 1:Home work</h5>
+ - What are the tools available for continuous integration?
+   - <p>It is a development practice in which the code integrated by the developers is checked by an automated build .It helps in identifying the problems early in the code.
+Some of the Tools available for the continuous integration are </p>
+   - Jenkins
+   - Buildbot
+   - Travis CI
+   - Strider
+   - Go
+   - Integrity

 Seminar 2: Homework